21isenough/LightningATM/docs/guide/edit_config.md

 - The display should now show `LightningATM`
 - If everything is entered correctly, the ATM should now be ready for use
 - Just test it with few coins
-- If it doesn't work, the chapter with [`tmux`](/docs/guide/tmux_monitoring.md) will come later.
-You can make a diagnosis there
 - To stop the ATM just press `CTRL+C`
 - After a short time, `Manually Interrupted` is displayed and you can see on the display that the `ATM is turned off`
-- Note: How to give the ATM an autostart function, you will learn later in chapter [`autostart`](/docs/guide/autostart.md)

 display LightningATM